-If you want to make a person feel special, you could start by taking them somewhere a little bit out of the ordinary.
+If you want to make someone feel special, you could start by taking them somewhere a little bit out of the ordinary.

 These places bring together gorgeous food and beautiful surroundings, and they set the right tone for one-to-one conversations that go beyond small talk.
-If you’re looking for a restaurant for a date night in Liverpool, here are twelve ultra-romantic spots to choose from.
+If you’re picking a restaurant for a date night in Liverpool or a Valentine’s dinner, here are nineteen ultra-romantic spots to choose from.

 -